Selection

 returns a spec-compliant GraphQL query and a variable set that you should use in your request.decode

-accepts the body of the response and returns the decoded result.
+accepts the body of the response and returns the decoded result.query

 anddecode